chdalski/azure-training/src/azure-functions/1-3-azure-function-app.md

 The resources will be created in the same location you used for the resource group.
 However, not all resources are available for every resource.
-You can lookup which products are available in which location [here](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/).
+You can look up which products are available in which location [here](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/).

 Download the template file from [here](./functions-demo.bicep).